 - Physical symptoms: children might complain of a headache, tummy ache, dizziness, sleeping problems and a loss of appetite.
 Girls are more likely to experience physical symptoms than boys.

 What can I do?

 Let your children know that you understand why they feel angry and allow them to express themselves.
-It might help them to channel their anger through exercise or through art for example.
+It might help them to channel their anger, for example through exercise or art.

 - You should let a young child’s teacher know what is happening so that they understand the reason for any behaviour change.

 - If you are in hospital your first instinct might be to not let your children see you.
 However, children who see their mother before and after surgery have been shown to cope better.
 Prepare them by letting them know what they might see.
 For example, learn by play through a doctor’s set or by tying headscarves onto dolls and bandaging teddies.
 Show them pictures of drips and drains where possible, describe a catheter bag and warn them what some of the other patients might look like.

 - Ask your Clinical Nurse Specialist (CNS) about counselling options for children.